mpek29/mpek29.github.io/_projects/ant_uprising.md

 ---
 layout: page
 title: Ant Uprising
-description: Jeu de platforme en Unity C#
+description: Platform game in Unity C#
 img: assets/img/projects/ant_uprising/main.jpg
-importance: 3
+importance: 1
 git: https://github.com/RomainFauvel/AntUpRising
 store: https://globalgamejam.org/2023/games/ant-uprising-underground-war-1
 category: 2023
 ---

-Ant Uprising : The Underground War est un petit jeu en 2D que j'ai réalisé avec une équipe de collègue de mon école d'ingénieur durant la Global Game Jam 2023.
-Dans ce jeu, vous incarnerez une fourmi dans une fourmilière recouverte de racines (le thème de la Jam était "Root").
-Votre but est de récolter quelques fruits pour nourrir votre reine.
-Méfiez-vous, des ennemis seront là pour vous arrêter.
+Ant Uprising: The Underground War is a little 2D game I made with a team of colleagues from my engineering school during the Global Game Jam 2023.
+In this game, you play as an ant in a root-covered anthill (the theme of the Jam was "Root").
+Your aim is to collect a few fruits to feed your queen.
+But beware, there are enemies out to stop you.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">